java-json-tools/json-patch/README.markdown

 ## What this is

-This is a full-featured implementation of [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-10) written in Java, which uses [Jackson](http://jackson.codehaus.org) at its core.
+This is a full-featured implementation of [RFC 6902 (JSON Patch)](http://tools.ietf.org/html/rfc6902) written in Java, which uses [Jackson](http://jackson.codehaus.org) at its core.

 There is also, as of version 1.1, the ability to generate a "JSON diff"; that is, given two JSON